-Here Matt Cambell was picture perfect.
-He is not giving the car in front any idea that is thinking about trying a pass here.
-If he had looked to the inside any earlier it would have been easy for the Aston drive to glance in their mirrors and let the car drift slightly to the inside and block any line for Matt to attack.
+Here Matt Cambell was picture-perfect.
+He is not giving the car in front any idea that he is thinking about trying a pass here.
+If he had looked to the inside any earlier, it would have been easy for the Aston driver to glance in their mirrors and let the car drift slightly to the inside and block any line for Matt to attack.

-Matt is definitely very aggressive with this move, and there is a small touch between the two cars.
-But, is he over aggressive?
+Matt is very aggressive with this move, and there is a small touch between the two cars.
+But is he over-aggressive?

-It’s obvious here Matt would have been able to the make the corner by himself and that he left racing room for the Aston throughout the corner.
+It’s obvious here Matt would have been able to take the corner by himself and that he left racing room for the Aston throughout the corner.
 They did have the small touch but that was more the Aston not giving Matt quite enough room.

 Here we are looking at the turn in point.
 We can see Matt has done a great job getting alongside roughly 1/3rd of the Aston before the turn in point and still getting his car slowed down enough to not need to hit the Aston after turn in.
 It’s this part right here that is probably the hardest thing to do and what made this pass so damn good.